elasticpath/elasticpath-dev/docs/composer/builder/integrations/integrations-triggers/how-to-use-integration-triggers.md

 ### Posting multipart data with webhook triggers

-It's useful to be able to post a combination of binary and text data to a Prismatic webhook.
+It's useful to be able to post a combination of binary and text data to a Composer webhook.
 For example, you might want to post information about a person, as well as an avatar image of the person, to be processed by an integration.
 To do that, use a content type of `multipart/form-data` with your webhook invocation: